caseyamcl/openapi-params/README.md

         * Body parameters are not deserialized
     * You can define a custom deserializer if the default one doesn't suit your needs
 * **Parameter Validation Rule**
-    * A combination of a [Respect Validation Rule](https://respect-validation.readthedocs.io/en/1.1/) and a description of what the rule does.
+    * A combination of a [Respect Validation Rule](https://respect-validation.readthedocs.io/en/latest/) and a description of what the rule does.

 ## Parameter Types and Formats

-OpenApi-Params supports all of the built-in [OpenApi v3 parameter types](https://swagger.io/docs/specification/data-models/data-types/) and formats.
+OpenApi-Params supports all the built-in [OpenApi v3 parameter types](https://swagger.io/docs/specification/data-models/data-types/) and formats.
 Types are in the `OpenApi-Params\Type` namespace, and formats are in the `OpenApi-Params\Format` namespace.

 In addition, OpenApi-Params provides a couple of extra built-in "convenience" formats: